MikeStoneColumbia/KotlinPlayground/KotlinDocs/Documentation.md

 Example: __var age : Int = Integer.valueOf(readLine())__.
 Also if you are explitly storing a String, __var name : String = readline().toString()__.
 Note: _var name = readLine()_ would also work for storing
 some String.

+## Functions

+Always start off by using the key word __fun__ followed by the name of your function, and then any parameters.
+One main difference between Kotlin and Java is where we specify the return type.
+In Java it is common to see something like _public static int sum(int a, int b)_.
+The Kotlin equivalent is _fun sum(a: Int, b: Int) Int_.
+We specify the return type after the paramters but before the brackets.

+One other small change is we can inline one-liner functions.
+Sum for example is only a + b.
+We can simplify that by creating: __fun sum(a: Int, b: Int) Int = a+b__.
+This way we avoid having to type out
+__return__ and the curly brackets.

+One very useful tool is the __vararg__ type.
+Vararg allows a function to take variable nums of paramters.
+Usually functions are constrainted to taking in a certain fixed number of paramters; for example like sum.
+It can ever only take in 2 paramters based on how it was implemented. varargs allows to use as many or as little parameters as we we would like.
+Check the __Functions__ file for an example.

 ## Classes

 Similar to java, Kotlin classes use the __class__ to delcare the creation of a new class.
 The format is usually _class NameOfClass {/* code class goes here */}_